-Before contacting the Office of Accessible Education and Student Support, individuals requesting textbooks in alternate format should first attempt to obtain accessible copies of textbooks through the following resources, if available:
+1. Before contacting the Office of Accessible Education and Student Support, check Bookshare to see if an accessible version of the book is available.

-If unable to find your textbook in e-format through these options, we can contact the publisher to request electronic formats of textbooks.
-In this instance, you will need to submit the following information for each book to email@example.com or drop off in Lane Hall 101:
+2. If your book is not available through Bookshare, we can contact the publisher to request an electronic version.
+In this instance, you will need to submit the following information for each book to firstname.lastname@example.org or drop off in Lane Hall 101:

 - ISBN number

 - Copyright year

 - Proof of purchase: Students must submit proof of purchase or rental before an e-copy can be provided by Accessible Education and Student Support.
 This can be emailed or dropped off in-person to be photocopied.

 Electronic textbook requests can take several weeks to fulfill, so it is important to submit requests in advance of the start of the semester.
 If a publisher is unable to provide an alternative format, we will work with you to identify other options that ensure access.

 3. You may wish to explore the other resources below to see if you’re able to access a digital or audio version of your book.